preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/naming-policies/index.rst

 + **Title**: Add a title for the policy here.
 Not shown for users.
 + **Prefix**: Here you can add one or more prefixes that should always be used when creating teamworks.
 + **Suffix**: Here you can add one or more suffixes that should always be used when creating teamworks.
 + **Blocked words**: If some words should not be used for teamwork names, add them here.
+These words can never be used in temawork names.
 + **Preview**: Click here to test how this policy will work for the users when creating a teamwork.
 + **CREATE/SAVE**: You must click CREATE to create the policy.
 When editing an existing policy, this button is named SAVE instead.

+Regarding Type for Prefix and Suffix:

++ If you select Fixed, you can add one or more words that will always be suggested as a prefix for all teamwork names.
++ If you select App, you can select a property for teamworks, to be used as a prefix.
+If that property is mandatory, the prefix can't be edited.
++ If you select User, you can select a user property to be used as a prefex.
+The property will be populated according to the logged in user creating the teamwork.
+If that property is mandatory, the prefix can't be edited.